ebisLab/Labs-Sprint-Challenge-1.3-Plan-and-Breakdown-Work/README.md

 ## Prompt 1

-Describe the break down process of your first release.
+Describe the break down process of your first release. **(Non-UX students only)**

 - Include a screenshot of your current Trello board.
 - What are the user stories you broke your first release into?
 Please list them out.

+Describe the design choices of one of your high fidelity wireframes. **(UX students only)**
+- Include a screenshot of the wireframe along with the link to your figma.
+- Describe all the choices that led to this design in regards to both visual design and user experience.

 ## Prompt 2

-Find a Trello card that is assigned to you.
+Find a Trello card that is assigned to you. **(Non-UX students only)**

 - Include a screenshot of the detailed Trello card
 - How does this task tie to the overall product vision?
 - What steps go into completing this task?
 How long do you think it will take you to deliver this task?

+Describe how you implemented feedback from design critiques. **(UX students only)**
+- What feedback did you receive from other teams and your design manager?
+- Take one of your wireframes.
+How did you address the feedback and change the design based on design critiques?
+Please include screenshots of iterations for this wireframe.

 ## User Story Quiz